-- Standard items forbidden in carry ons include sharp objects, pointed scissors with blades longer than 4", screwdrivers longer than 7", knives of any sort, including penknives or army knives, or anything else that can be used as a defensive weapon. - The TSA 3-1-1 rule for liquids in carry-ons is: gels, aerosols, liquids, creams, and pastes must be 3.4 ounces (100 ml) or less per container, and must be packed in 1 quart-sized, clear plastic ziplock bag, 1 bag per passenger. - When leaving the US, you may pack solid food in your carry-on or checked luggage.
+- Standard items forbidden in carry-ons include sharp objects, pointed ...scissors with blades longer than 4 inches, screwdrivers longer than 7 inches, knives of any sort, including penknives or army knives, or anything else that can be used as a defensive weapon. - The TSA 3-1-1 rule for liquids in carry-ons is: gels, aerosols, liquids, creams, and pastes must be 3.4 ounces (100 ml) or less per container, and must be packed in a quart-size clear plastic ziplock bag, one bag per passenger. - When leaving the US, you may pack solid food in your carry-on or checked luggage.
 However liquid foods or gels must comply with the TSA's 3-1-1 rule for liquids.
 Make sure to verify which foods may be brought into Israel.
-Certain types and amounts of foods may be subject to import laws and regulations. - If purchasing merchandise at duty free shops, don't forget you may need to declare the items on your customs forms in case taxes apply.
-Typically, the duty free receipt will indicate whether declaring these items at customs is required.
-For sure, when you arrive at Ben Gurion airport, it's better to skip the line and ask a customs agent directly. - For customs, security and weight regulations, check the Transportation Security Administration, Israeli Immigration and Customs, and your airline's requirements.
-Regulations may be different for transporting oversized sports equipment, musical instruments (in a hard-shell case for checked luggage only), and other items (like alcohol and tobacco products). - Check US and Israeli customs law for carrying large amounts of money in any form (like cash, traveler's checks, bonds), valuables, gifts and other items. - Unlawful or undeclared items may be confiscated and/or destroyed at the customs officials' discretion.
-Travelers found with such items may be penalized, blacklisted, and thoroughly searched every time they fly. - Enroll in the TSA's Precheck, Clear and/or Global Entry Programs to save time when leaving or entering the US.
-There are membership fees though.
+Certain types and amounts of foods may be subject to import laws and regulations. - If purchasing merchandise at duty-free shops, don't forget you may need to declare the items on your customs forms in case taxes apply.
+Typically, the duty-free receipt will indicate whether declaring these items at customs is required.
+For sure, when you arrive at Ben Gurion Airport, it's better to skip the line and ask a customs agent directly. - For customs, security, and weight regulations, check the Transportation Security Administration, Israeli Immigration and Customs, and your airline's requirements.
+Regulations may be different for transporting oversize sports equipment, musical instruments (in a hard-shell case for checked luggage only), and other items (like alcohol and tobacco products). - Check US and Israeli customs law for carrying large amounts of money in any form (like cash, traveler's checks, bonds), valuables, gifts, and other items. - Unlawful or undeclared items may be confiscated and/or destroyed at the customs official's discretion.
+Travelers found with such items may be penalized, blacklisted, and thoroughly searched every time they fly. - Enroll in the TSA's Precheck, Clear, and/or Global Entry Programs to save time when leaving or entering the US.
+These programs have membership fees.

-Met Your Papers in Order
+Net Your Papers in Order

-- Make several physical and digital copies of your passport, ID, birth certificate, credit cards, traveler's checks, and any other important documents or items kept in your wallet or purse. - Keep one copy at home, save one in a password-protected file and keep one in your email. - Make sure your physical documents are in designated folders and you have easy access to them as you go throughout the airport. - Once you arrive, store the photocopies in a safe place, separate from your passport.
+- Make several physical and digital copies of your passport, ID, birth certificate, credit cards, traveler's checks, and any other important documents or items kept in your wallet or purse. - Keep one copy at home, save one in a password-protected file, and keep one in your email. - Make sure your physical documents are in designated folders and you have easy access to them as you go throughout the airport. - Once you arrive, store the photocopies in a safe place, separate from your passport. - Consider purchasing a small, portable combination lockbox before you leave to Israel to help you keep your valuables safe and handy.
+You can attach it to your bedframe.
+It also can be used to store medications for safety and privacy purposes.